nasa-jpl/autoRIFT/README.md

 For modular use:
 * In Python environment, after importing ISCE "import isce", type "from components.contrib.geoAutorift.autorift.Autorift import Autorift" to import the "autorift" sub-module, and then type "obj = Autorift()" followed by "obj.configure()" to initialize the "autorift" object
-* The "autorift" object has several inputs that has to be assigned (listed below; can also be obtained by referring to "testAutorift.py"):
+* The "autorift" object has several inputs that have to be assigned (listed below; can also be obtained by referring to "testAutorift.py"):

        ------------------input------------------
        I1:                  reference image